2022 ACB Playoffs

 The 2022 ACB Playoffs, also known as 2022 Liga Endesa Playoffs for sponsorship reasons, is the postseason tournament of the ACB's 2021–22 season, which began on 18 September 2021.
 The playoffs started on May 24 after the EuroLeague Final Four, which was played on May 19–21, and ended on June 19.

-Barça was the defending champion, but lost the final series 1–3 to Real Madrid, who won a record 36th title (14th in the ACB era), ending a 3-year drought after their last triumph in 2019.
+Barça was the defending champion, but lost the finals series 1–3 to Real Madrid, who won a record 36th title (14th in the ACB era), ending a 3-year drought after their last triumph in 2019.

 Format

 At the end of the regular season, the eight teams with the most wins qualify for the playoffs.
 The seedings are based on each team's record.

 The bracket is fixed; there is no reseeding.
 The quarterfinals are best-of-three series; the team that wins two games advances to the next round.
 This round is in a 1–1–1 format.
 From the semifinals onward, the rounds are best-of-five series; the team that wins three games advances to the next round.
 These rounds, including the Finals, are in a 2–2–1 format.
 Home court advantage in any round belong to the higher-seeded team.